Trends and climate

 - other unlawful processing.

-Data controllers must also comply with data confidentiality rules and ensure that personnel who process personal data are bound by confidentiality obligations.
+Data controllers must also comply with data confidentiality rules and ensure that personnel who process personal data are bound by confidentiality obligations (Section 6 of the Austrian Data Protection Act).

-The Data Protection Act does not expressly stipulate which data security measures must be taken, but provides that any such measures should reflect the current state of technological capabilities and be economically tenable.
-Thus, good industry practices have become crucial in determining the necessary data security measures to take in the event of a breach of the act or internal control systems.
+The GDPR does not expressly stipulate which data security measures must be taken but provides that any such measures should reflect the current state of technological capabilities and be economically tenable.
+Thus, good industry practices are crucial in determining the necessary data security measures to take in the event of a breach of the act or internal control systems.
 Such practices are particularly relevant in the context of an internal control systems breach, where the courts will examine the potential liability of persons responsible for the breach (eg, managing directors).
-Liability for lack of sufficient data security seldom arises when good industry practices are followed.
+Liability for insufficient data security seldom arises when good industry practices are followed.

 Are data owners/processors required to notify individuals in the event of a breach?